Endua creates hydrogen-powered clean energy storage, using tech from Australia’s national science agency – TechCrunch

 Endua is backed by $5 million AUD (about $3.9 million USD) from Main Sequence, CSIRO and Ampol.
 The company plans to launch in Australia first before expanding into other countries.

-Sernia told TechCrunch that Endua was created to “solve one of the biggest problems facing the transition to renewable energy—how to store renewable energy in large quantities, for long periods of time.”
+Sernia told TechCrunch that Endua was created to “solve one of the biggest problems facing the transition to renewable energy — how to store renewable energy in large quantities, for long periods of time.”

 Endua’s modular power banks can run up to 150 kilowatts per pack and be extended for different use cases, serving as an alternative to power generators that run on diesel fuel.
 Batteries serve as backup, but Endua’s goal is to deliver renewable energy that can be stored in large quantities, enabling off-grid infrastructure and communities to have self-sustaining power sources.